 Cut-line valves are gate valves for separating two service reservoir supply zones, and are normally kept closed.
-The cut-line valves for fresh water supply systems are assigned valve reference numbers with a prefix "C" in accordance with Operations Branch Instruction No. 02/2005 (Distribution) "Valve Reference Numbering System and Valve Reference Number Plate" (or its latest revision issued by Operations Branch).
+The cut-line valves for fresh water supply systems are assigned valve reference numbers with a prefix "C".

 1.3.4 District Boundary Valves